arabcoders/watchstate/FAQ.md

 Click `Save Changes`

+> [!IMPORTANT]
-**Note**: If you use multiple plex servers and use the same PlexPass account for all of them, you have to unify the API key, by running the following command:
+> If you use multiple plex servers and use the same PlexPass account for all of them, you have to unify the API key, by
+> running the following command:

 ```bash
 $ docker exec -ti watchstate console config:unify plex